How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 The work of Nepal’s Truth and Reconciliation Commission is controversial.
 Mia Swart writes that even fourteen years after the peace agreement was signed by the Maoists and the Government of Nepal, only a little progress has been achieved on restorative justice.[53]

 Thousands of complaints by victims and families of harmed people have been ignored, and insufficient findings have been published by the Commission.
 Activists stress that there is no witness protection policy in place and that the work of the Commission is perpetrator-led, paying no attention to victims’ interests.
 Also, as stated above, the Commission is often accused of filling positions with political appointments.
-In 2019, the Commission was not operational as it was waiting for a new commissioner’s appointment.
+In 2019, the Commission was not operational, and it was waiting for a new commissioner’s appointment.
 A massive point of discussion is still the lack of adequate consultation and transparency.
-Considering these issues, the Commission enjoys only limited trust by victims and the international community.
-Also, many people claim that the Commission grants amnesties for offenders found guilty of torture and extra-judicial killings.[54]
+Considering these issues, the Commission enjoys limited trust by victims and the international community.
+Also, many people claim that the Commission grants amnesty for offenders found guilty of torture and extra-judicial killings.[54]

 For various reasons, large parts of Nepal’s society perceive the work of the Commission as a failure.
 On February 9, 2020, the Commission’s operational mandate was due to expire.
 Even though the commission did not complete a single investigation of the tens of thousands of complaints submitted by human rights violation victims, the Government of Nepal extended the agency’s mandate for one more year until the end of 2020.
 While the extensions were carefully welcomed by the international community, the achievement of victims’ meaningful justice faces both renewed uncertainties and persistent challenges.[55]

 Another significant challenge is the persisting culture of impunity in Nepal, which leads to assumptions the government created the Commission to ensure that powerful offenders are granted impunity from punishment.
-Hypotheses are further supported through Nepal’s long-lasting history of failed commissions.
+Hypotheses are further supported by Nepal’s long-lasting history of failed commissions.
 For example, the Commission’s guidelines state that amnesties cannot be granted for serious crimes, but the term is not further defined.[57]

 Conclusion